Pakistan warns of ‘water war’ with India if decades-old treaty violated - New Age

 Tension has been mounting between the nuclear-armed neighbours since at least 18 Indian soldiers in the disputed Kashmir region were killed this month in an attack that New Delhi blames on Pakistan.

-One retaliatory move being considered by prime minister Narendra Modi is for India to ‘maximise’ the amount of water it uses including by accelerating building of new hydropower plants, along three rivers that flow into Pakistan, a source with knowledge of a meeting attended by Modi on Monday told Reuters.
+One retaliatory move being considered by prime minister Narendra Modi is for India to ‘maximise’ the amount of water it uses including by accelerating building of new hydropower plants, along three rivers that flow into Pakistan, a source with knowledge of a meeting attended by Modi on Monday said.

 The source said India does not plan to abrogate the decades-old Indus Water Treaty.
 But using more of the rivers’ water is still likely to hurt Pakistan as the Islamic Republic depends on snow-fed Himalayan rivers for everything from drinking water to agriculture.